omcodedthis/Staid/README.md

 I originally planned to use the Google Maps API, however, I did not as it is not open-source and incurs a cost after the credit provided is exceeded.

 The accent color for this Green (Hex Code: `#00A266`) as it is known to give a sense of the outdoors and reduce anxiety, matching the sense of studying somewhere new.

+### About
+The About page is a brief description of what Staid is and what it aims to achieve.
+The Credits section acknowledges the additional technologies used to create Staid.

+### Persistent Light/Dark Mode
+The toggle button in the header is a Light/Dark mode toggle for the Web App.
+By default, Dark Mode is selected.
+If the user wishes to enable Light Mode, the toggle button's color changes to white and it appears as toggled throughout, with the Light Mode persisting for the user automatically.
+If the user wishes to change back to Dark Mode, the user can do so, with the toggle being set back to its default state with the Dark Mode persisting throughout.

 ## My Thoughts